csh-dis/phd-info/arrival.md

 - Within a few days of beginning your employment, you will recieve an invitation letter for a specific date and time to complete the registration for your e-Card.
 - You will need:
-  - your AT social security number: XXXX DD MM YYYY with your birthdate
+  - your AT social security number: XXXX DD MM YYYY \(where the date is your birthdate\)
   - passport or other legal photo identification
   - passport photo
   - appointment letter